freeCodeCamp/chinese/chinese/articles/freelance-web-developer-guide.md

 As mentioned above, the key is to identify your high value activities and to ensure that such activities receive a serious and efficient time commitment on your end.

 To help you get there, this section will discuss the need to focus on the right tasks, how to make sure you’re putting in the right amount of time, and tips for making sure that you’re using that time efficiently.
 If you focus on these things, then you’re likely to make more money.
-If you don’t…then you’re not.
+If you don’t……then you’re not.

 The most important part of getting rich is making sure that you’re focusing your time into higher value activities.
 This concept is pretty simple: identify the tasks which yield the best results and  **do more of those tasks**!